Morikko/news-scraper/README.md

 However, the model is not perfect, it only counts on words occurrences.
 Future improvements could be:
- - Give a note to the article based on how readable the articles are
+ - Give a note to the articles based on how readable the articles are
- - Add social metrics: comments, social share to give hot articles first
+ - Add social metrics: comments, social shares to give hot articles first
+ - Correct misspelling keywords
  - Learn from users behaviors to improve the search engine (need to access user behavior metrics, not possible in this scraping case)